fiveten59/Vdr-Installer-Rpi/README.md

 1 - System Options - Set Wireless LAN (optional) - Set Boot on Console autologin) 3 - Interface Options (optional but I suggest enable SSH for check and work from remote) 4 -
-5 - Localisation Options (Set 1,2 & 4  item - for the language L1 use yourlanguage-UTF8)
+5 - Localisation Options (Set 1,2 & 4  item - for the language L1 use your language-UTF8)
 At the end reboot the system

 Now we install the script